cv516Buaa/MMOTU_DS2Net/README.md

 ## Description of MMOTU/DS<sup>2</sup>Net
 - https://arxiv.org/abs/2207.06799

-If you have any question, please discuss with me by sending email to lyushuchang@buaa.edu.cn If you find this code useful please cite:
+If you have any question, please discuss with me by sending email to lyushuchang@buaa.edu.cn.

+If you find this code useful please cite:
 ```
 @article{DBLP:journals/corr/abs-2207-06799,